Registration Guide: Middle Eastern and South Asian Languages & Literatures

 - If you have advanced credit (such as AP or IB scores), you can use these credit guides to determine what level to register for.

-- If you have previously studied this language and do not have any advanced credit, you will need to take a placement test to determine what level to start with (for instance, LY 112 Arabic 2, LZ 211 Modern Persian 3, etc.).
+- If you have previously studied a Middle Eastern or South Asian language and do not have any advanced credit, you will need to take a placement test to determine what level to start with (for instance, LY 112 Arabic 2, LZ 211 Modern Persian 3, etc.).
 You can find more information regarding placement tests here.

 Course of Interest: Select a course that interests you – perhaps based on subjects you’ve enjoyed in the past or a new subject you’re excited to try for the first time!
 If you’re not sure where to start, you can review our Registration Instructions for tips on browsing by topic or Hub requirement.